 1. Eat your biggest meal midday.

-Although this seems backwards to us in America, it actually makes perfect sense.
-The digestive fire, like the sun, is at its strongest point this time of day, and will be better fit to digest a large meal.
-Meat, dairy and other heavy foods should be taken at this time only, as the dinner should contain much lighter foods and smaller portions.
+Although this seems backward to us in America, it actually makes perfect sense.
+The digestive fire, like the sun, is at its strongest point this time of day and will be better fit to digest a large meal.
+Meat, dairy, heavy grains, and other heavy foods should be taken at this time only, as the dinner should contain much lighter foods and smaller portions.

 2. Create a consistent routine for your eating schedule.

-This means that you should eat 3 meals a day, at regular times, consistently each day.
+This means that you should eat three meals a day, at regular times, consistently each day.

 A typical schedule may look like this: